dojot/docs/source/faq/faq.rst

 dojot can be accessed by a nice web-based interface and by REST APIs.
-Considering that you installed ``docker`` and ``docker-compose`` and cloned the ``docker-compose`` repository, there are a few steps to start it up:
+Considering that you installed ``docker`` and ``docker-compose`` and cloned the ``docker-compose`` repository, starting it up is done by just one command:

 .. code-block:: bash